 During December 2014, the Hospital Authority and Taylor Regional Hospital, Inc. (Taylor Regional) have applied to the State of Georgia for the Upper Payment Limit Rate Adjustments (UPL) payments available with respect to Pinewood Manor Nursing Home and Rehabilitation Center (Pinewood Manor) under the Upper Limit Payment Rate Adjustment program (UPL Program).
 The Hospital Authority and Taylor Regional have agreed upon a mutually agreeable funding mechanism to fund the Upper Payment Limit Intergovernmental Transfers required in order to qualify for and obtain the UPL Payments under the UPL Program.
 The Hospital Authority at the request of Taylor Regional will transfer to the State of Georgia Department of Community Health (DCH) certain funds which Taylor Regional has arranged to provide to the Hospital Authority.
-During 2015, the Hospital Authority received and transferred \$3,293,119 of UPL Payments to the DCH.
-As of December 31, 2015, the Hospital Authority had an amount payable to Taylor Regional in the amount of \$256,137.
-Subsequent to year end, Taylor Regional terminated the funding transfer agreement with the Hospital Authority.
+During 2016, the Hospital Authority received and transferred \$2,710,319 of UPL Payments to the DCH.
+During 2016, Taylor Regional terminated the funding transfer agreement with the Hospital Authority.
 A new funding transfer agreement was signed with Pinewood Manor.
-Also, subsequent to year end, Taylor Regional hired the Chairman of the Hospital Authority Board as interim chief executive officer.
+Also, during 2016, Taylor Regional hired the Chairman of the Hospital Authority Board as interim chief executive officer.